crazy-max/diun/doc/providers/swarm.md

 ## About

-The Swarm provider is closely linked to the [Docker provider](docker.md) except that it allows you to analyze the services of your Swarm cluster to extract the images found and check for updates on the registry.
+The Swarm provider allows you to analyze the services of your Swarm cluster to extract images found and check for updates on the registry.

 ## Quick start